Clemapfel/Mousetrap.jl/docs/src/01_manual/08_menus.md

 ```
 ![](../assets/menu_model_section_formats.png)

 Using `SectionFormat` and mixing a number of menu item types, we can construct arbitrarily complex menus.
 We should realize that the highest priority when constructing menu items is the **user experience**.
-Presenting users with a giant, deeply nested mess of buttons may be very functional, but it may not make for a good user experience.
+Presenting users with a giant, deeply nested mess of buttons may be very functional, but it may not very usable to anyone but the developers themself.

 ---